MrSayyod/Ruby-Capstone-Project-Scraper/README.md

 ## Setup
    If you have installed `Ruby` on your machine:
-   Clone the project into your local machine using `git clone` command or download the zip file.
+   1. Clone the project into your local machine using `git clone` command or download the zip file.
-   Go into the project directory using `cd directory name` command.
+   2. Go into the project directory using `cd directory name` command.
-   Run `bundle install` to install the Gemfiles or install required gems by using `gem install <gem name>` From the root directory type `bin/main.rb` command.
+   3. Run `bundle install` to install the Gemfiles or install required gems by using `gem install <gem name>`
-   After the project has fetched all the data from the website.
-It will hit the byebug debugger.
-   Also run command `list[any number you want]` to display the job advertisement for example.
-   Run command `exit` in the terminal to exit the `byebug`.
-   Run `CTRL + C` to terminate the session while extracting data.
+   4. From the root directory type `bin/main.rb` command.
-   Run command `rspec <file name>` to test the various methods in the classes.
+   5. Run command `rspec <file name>` to test the various methods in the classes.

+## Running the scraper
+    When you run the project it will show you job advertisements on the selected page, then prompts the user to see more or stop.
+If you want to see more results you can press the 'y' button or 'Enter/Return' key.
+If you want to stop or found a job that matches you, then press the 'n' or 'q' button.
+The scraping process will be stopped.
+    In job advertisements you can found information about job title, hiring company and its location, estimated salary per year and the link about job descriptions.
+If you interest in any job you can go to the job url and apply for the job.

 # Contributing

 :handshake: Contributions, issues and feature requests are welcome!
 Start by:

-    Forking the project
+    1. Forking the project
-    Cloning the project to your local machine cd into the project directory
+    2. Cloning the project to your local machine
+    3. cd into the project directory
-    Run git checkout -b your-branch-name
+    4. Run git checkout -b your-branch-name
-    Make your contributions
+    5. Make your contributions
-    Push your branch up to your forked repository
+    6. Push your branch up to your forked repository
-    Open a Pull Request with a detailed description to the development branch of the original project for a review
+    7. Open a Pull Request with a detailed description to the development branch of the original project for a review

 Please feel free to contribute to any of these!